Search Results :

 • Select miniOrange OAuth.
 Drag and drop to your favourite location and save.

-• WSO2 Single Sign-on (SSO) - WordPress create-newclient login button setting
+• WSO2 Single Sign-On (SSO) - WSO2 Authentication with OpenID Connect - WordPress create-newclient login button setting

 • Go to WordPress Left Panel > Appearances > Widgets.